-Vish is a three-month-old sloth who was confiscated by Peruvian authorities when he was found being kept (illegally) as a pet in the city of Tarapoto in the Amazon region of San Martin.
+Vish, the sloth was confiscated by Peruvian authorities when he was three months old.
+He was found being kept (illegally) as a pet in the city of Tarapoto in the Amazon region of San Martin.
 Sloths are extremely sensitive wild animals that should never be kept as pets, but the illegal wildlife trade is rife in the area.

 Illegal markets act as a conduit for both live and dead animals captured from the forests.
 Monkeys, coatis and birds are common victims of the exotic pet trade in Peru.
 Tragically, these babies are often tied up next to the carcasses of their dead family members whose bodies will be sold as “bushmeat.”
 Many are not even weaned and are too young to survive without their mothers.

 Thankfully, a number of locally-based organizations are working hard on the ground to tackle the cruel trade in wild animals.
 One such group is Neotropical Primate Conservation (NPC), a small charity run by Doctors Noga and Sam Shanee from their base in La Esperanza, Peru (which, rather fittingly, means “hope” in Spanish).
 Thanks to the intervention of NPC, there is now hope that Vish the little sloth will live a long and natural life in his native forest; something which seemed impossible just a few short weeks ago.

 Vish was confiscated when a concerned member of the public tipped off local officials to the presence of the young animal in a neighbor’s home.
 Where Vish had been purchased remains unknown, but when he was handed into the care of NPC, it was unclear if the sickly little animal would survive.